Anxiety grips Gulf Arab states over threat of nuclear contamination and reprisals from Iran

 Elham Fakhro, a Bahraini resident and fellow at the Middle East Initiative at Harvard Kennedy School, said people are “definitely concerned” about the prospect of Israeli and US strikes on Iran’s nuclear facilities.

-Iran’s only functional nuclear power plant, in Bushehr, is closer to several US-allied Arab capitals then it is to Tehran.
+Iran’s only functional nuclear power plant, in Bushehr, is closer to several US-allied Arab capitals than it is to Tehran.

 “Primarily there is fear of environmental contamination, especially in shared waters,” Fakhro said.